environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Run smartpca by specifying the `par.*` parameter file, and redirecting the output (which will include a lot of good stats and stuff) to a new output logfile:\
 `smartpca -p par.[PAR_FILENAME] > hw6_pca_log_[LASTNAME].log`

 Now, let's take a look!
-We are most interested in the individual PC loadings in the `*.evec` file and in some of the tests shown in the `log.txt` file.
+We are most interested in the individual PC loadings in the `*.evec` file and in some of the tests shown in the `*.log` file.

-In the `*log.txt` file, look for the row starting with `## Tracy-Widom statistics`.
+In the `*.log` file, look for the row starting with `## Tracy-Widom statistics`.
 This gives the eigenvalue (percentage of variance explained) and significance for each numbered principal components axis.

 How many principal components axes are significant at p < 0.05?
 >Answer: